DISCLAIMER:

 Our dedicated CSR initiatives are thoughtfully designed and systematically implemented in partnership with our NGO collaborators and the GHCL Foundation Trust.
 Together, we strive to create programs that are both impactful and sustainable.

-For a deeper understanding of our ongoing work in community development, please refer to the Social & Relationship Capital section of this report.
+For a deeper understanding of our ongoing work in community development, please refer to the Social & Relationship Capital section on pages 104 to 114 of this report.

 IIFL Customer Care Number